mattgotteiner/chat-your-data-intro/README.md

 ![Tracing screenshot](docs/transaction-tracing.png)

 To see any exceptions and server errors, navigate to the "Investigate -> Failures" blade and use the filtering tools to locate a specific exception.
 You can see Python stack traces on the right-hand side.

-### Enabling authentication

-By default, the deployed Azure web app will have no authentication or access restrictions enabled, meaning anyone with routable network access to the web app can chat with your indexed data.
-You can require authentication to your Azure Active Directory by following the [Add app authentication](https://learn.microsoft.com/azure/app-service/scenario-secure-app-authentication-app-service) tutorial and set it up against the deployed web app.

-To then limit access to a specific set of users or groups, you can follow the steps from [Restrict your Azure AD app to a set of users](https://learn.microsoft.com/azure/active-directory/develop/howto-restrict-your-app-to-a-set-of-users) by changing "Assignment Required?" option under the Enterprise Application, and then assigning users/groups access.
-Users not granted explicit access will receive the error message -AADSTS50105: Your administrator has configured the application <app_name> to block users unless they are specifically granted ('assigned') access to the application.-

-### Enabling login and document level access control

-By default, the deployed Azure web app allows users to chat with all your indexed data.
-You can enable an optional login system using Azure Active Directory to restrict access to indexed data based on the logged in user.
-Enable the optional login and document level access control system by following [this guide](./LoginAndAclSetup.md).

 ### Enabling CORS for an alternate frontend